1974 Nobel Prize in Literature: Aftermath

 In his memoirs, published in 2000, former secretary of the Swedish Academy and Nobel committee member Lars Gyllensten justified the prize decision and claimed that it was well received by the Swedish public.
 The negative reactions in the Swedish press Gyllensten described as driven by envy and the Law of Jante.
 In the book Gyllensten claimed that Martinson's suicide in 1978 was a direct result of the heavy criticism led by Sven Delblanc in Expressen and Olof Lagercrantz in Dagens Nyheter.

-In September 2024, Sveriges Television premiered the one hour documentary Harry och Eyvind - Nobelpriset som förstörde allt ("Harry and Eyvind - The Nobel Prize that ruined everything") by Hanna Cedergren and Anders Lundgren, including archive footage and interviews with David Lagercrantz, (son of Olof Lagercrantz), and Harry Martinson's biographer Johan Svedjedal, among others.
+In September 2024, Sveriges Television premiered the one hour documentary Harry och Eyvind - Nobelpriset som förstörde allt ("Harry and Eyvind - The Nobel Prize that ruined everything") by Hanna Cedergren and Anders Lundgren, including archive footage and interviews with David Lagercrantz (son of Olof Lagercrantz), and Harry Martinson's biographer Johan Svedjedal, among others.
 In his 2023 Harry Martinson biography, Svedjedal devoted over twenty pages to the 1974 Nobel Prize in literature.
 Svedjedal concluded: "In the longer perspective the Nobel prize helped to further bring Harry Martinson and Eyvind Johnson to the world literature.
 But in the short and half-long perspective the prize was rather a pain for especially Harry.
-Even if many reactions [among the public] were positive he felt the negative so strong that nearly all happiness was ruined."
+Even if many reactions were positive he felt the negative so strong that nearly all happiness was ruined."